che0815/pswgn/README.md

 ## Description
 This is a super basic password generator.
-It creates a password consiting of a number of blocks (numofblocks) which will have randomly chosen length (provided in blocklength).
+It creates a password consiting of a number of blocks (numofblocks) which will have randomly chosen length (provided in blocklengths).

 ## Usage
 ```python